Frequently asked questions

 We’re sorry you haven't received your adoption pack/welcome letter and certificate.
 Please note it takes approximately 2 - 3 weeks for your adoption pack/welcome letter to be processed and sent.
 Adoptions purchased from WWF are despatched via Royal Mail in a box that will not fit through your letterbox.
 Therefore it may be waiting for collection at your local sorting office.
-Otherwise, please either telephone our Supporter Care Team on 01483 426333, or e-mail us at email@example.com
+Otherwise, please either telephone our Supporter Care Team on 01483 426333, or use this form to send us an email.

 When contacting us, please provide us as much information as possible, including your name and address, the gift recipient’s name and address (where relevant), the name and species of the animal adopted, details of how you were paying for the adoption and when you sent your application to us.